fairfieldt/Biped/README.md

 ## Command Line Options

-The application also allows launching with command line parameters to configure your pedals when launching the application.
+The application also supports command line parameters to configure your pedals when launching the application.

 ```biped2.exe -left [keycode] -middle [keycode] -right [keycode]```